bbatsov/blog/_posts/2011-05-12-jvm-langs-clojure.markdown

 concerned about the performance implications of such a technique - this seems like quite a lot of overhead.
 They needn't worry, though.

-Data structures in Clojure are persistent.
-A persistent data structure is a data structure which always preserves the previous version of itself when it is modified; such data structures are effectively immutable, as their operations do not (visibly) update the structure in-place, but instead always yield a new updated structure.
-A persistent data structure is not a data structure committed to persistent storage, such as a disk; this is a different and unrelated sense of the word "persistent.".
+Data structures in Clojure happen to be persistent as well.
+A persistent data structure is a data structure which always preserves the previous version of itself when it is modified -  such data structures are effectively immutable, as their operations do not (visibly) update the structure in-place, but instead always yield a new updated structure.
+A persistent data structure is not a data structure committed to persistent storage, such as a disk; this is a different and unrelated sense of the word "persistent".

 Persistent data structures save a lot of copying around and improve greatly the performance.
+Knowing this should be enough for most developers, those that are more curious can find a lot of interesting articles on the subject on-line.

-The core data structures are:
+The core data structures in Clojure are:

 * List
-* Set
+* Set - all the items in it are unique
-* Map
+* Map - also known as associative array and dictionary in other languages
-* Vector
+* Vector - also know as one dimensional array

 Let's see them in action: